Draymond Green: Personal life

 Green is the son of Mary Babers and Wallace Davis.
 His stepfather is Raymond Green, and he has two brothers, Torrian Harris and Braylon Green, and three sisters, LaToya Babers, Jordan Davis and Gabby Davis.
 Harris played basketball for Nebraska-Omaha from 2009 to 2011.

 Green has a son with his then-girlfriend Jelissa Hardy.
 In 2018, Green dated actress Hazel Renee.
 They announced their engagement in 2019, and have one daughter, born 2020.
 They held their wedding ceremony on August 14, 2022, in Malibu.

 During his time at Michigan State University, Green practiced with the Michigan State Spartans football team and was in for two plays during the 2011 Green-White spring football game and played tight end.
 Green earned a bachelor's degree in communication in 2012 from Michigan State University.

 On September 14, 2015, Green donated $3.1 million to Michigan State University, which is the largest pledge from an athlete in the school's history, to help build a new athletics facility and fund an endowment program for scholarships.

 In July 2016, Green was arrested for assault in East Lansing, Michigan.
 The night prior, he had a confrontation with Michigan State defensive back Jermaine Edmondson.
 The arrest report states Green went to Rick's bar and bumped into Edmondson.
 After a verbal exchange, two associates of Green allegedly choked Edmondson and his girlfriend.
 The next night, both Green and Edmondson attended Conrad's Grill in East Lansing where Edmondson confronted Green about the incident the night before.
 Green allegedly poked Edmondson in the chest and either slapped or punched him in the face.
 The arresting officers stated that Green had a blood alcohol level of .10 and admitted to slapping Edmondson and asked to apologize to the victim.
 After posting a $200 bail, Green was released four hours after the arrest.

+In 2019, Green visited Israel, meeting Israeli president Reuven Rivlin and shooting rifles at an Israeli Police training center.
+The trip was sponsored by the American non-profit Friends of the Israel Defense Forces.
+Posts of the trip on social media garnered criticism, including from Shaun King of Black Lives Matter.